Permissionless-Software-Foundation/ipfs-coord/dev-docs/temp.md

 - `version` - The protocol version that this Service offers.
 - `description` - A brief description of the Service.
 - `documentation` - An optional link to any API documentation needed to consume the Service.

+## Controllers

+### Pubsub

+New messages arriving for a pubsub channel will trigger an event that will cause this library to process and route the message to the appropriate handler.
+A few classes of message:

+- Announcement - Announcement messages from other peers will be routed to the Peer Entity.
+If its a new peer, it will be added to the list of known peers.

+  - Services - A peer advertising specific services will be passed on to the Services Entity.
+  - Relays - A peer advertising Circuit Relay capability will be passed on to the Relays Entity.

+- Private Messages - Each peer has a pubsub channel that is the same name as its IPFS ID.
+Messages arriving on this channel are expected to be e2e encrypted with the peers public key.
+Any unencrypted messages are ignored.

+### Timers

+- Announce Self - This controller announces the presence of the IPFS node by publishing a message to the general coordination pubsub channel.
+If it's a service provider, it will also announce itself in the service-specific coordination channel.

+- Update Peers - This controller reviews the data about each known peer, and prunes away any peers that have not announced themselves for a period of time.
+It attempts to renew connections to each peer in the list.

+- Update Relays - This controller reviews the data about each known Circuit Relay.
+It attempts to renew the connection to each known Circuit Relay.

+- Update Services - This controller reviews the data about each known Service Provider.
+It prunes any services that it has not been able to connect to over a period of time.